Anku5hk/Programmers_guide_to_Python/book.md

 my_instance.printer(20, 30, "Bob") # Bob your total is 50
 my_instance.printer(20, 30) # Your total is 50
 ```
-2. **Operator Overloading**: Make operators work for user-defined classes, when a class implements a particular operator's function (which is a special function in python) and changes its functionality (does something and returns something), that functionality is applicable to that class/object.
+2. **Operator Overloading**: Make operators work for user-defined classes, when a class implements a particular operator's function (which is a special function in Python) and changes its functionality (does something and returns something), that functionality is applicable to that class/object.
 Changing operator's behaviour for a specific object by overloading a operator's function.
 ```Python
 ## Operator Overloading, here we overload the addition and subtractor operator
 class MyClass: